rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 ------

 Rackspace Identity keeps information about users, roles, and other entitlements in a domain.
-When a user federates into Rackspace, the user is placed in a single identity domain.
-Each domain is accessed by using a unique alpha-numeric ID, which Rackspace usually sets to be the same as the user's account ID.
+When a user federates into Rackspace, Rackspace Identity places the user in a single identity domain.
+Each domain is accessed by using a unique alphanumeric ID, which Rackspace usually sets to be the same as the user's account ID.
 The domain ID is required when a federated user requests access.
 This is especially important because a customer is allowed to create multiple domains, and Rackspace Identity needs to place the federated user in the correct one.

 In the preceding SAML assertion, the domain is passed as a SAML attribute in lines 74 - 76.
-This implies that the identity provider was preconfigured to emit the correct value.
-It is not strictly required that the |idp| do this because most federated users target a single domain, and you can easily hard code the domain value in an attribute mapping policy.
+This implies that the identity provider is preconfigured to emit the correct value.
+It is not strictly required that the |idp| do this, because most federated users target a single domain, and you can easily hard code the domain value in an attribute mapping policy.

 Name
 ----

 This value is the username of the federated user.
-Rackspace Identity assumes that each user is identified with a unique username, and that the same user has the same username from one federated login to the next.
+Rackspace Identity assumes that each user has a unique username, and that the same user has the same username from one federated login to the next.

-In the preceding SAML assertion, the username is identified by the **NameID** in the **Subject** section of the assertion (line 59).
-That said, an IDP can return a stable username as an attribute in the **AttributeStatement** section.
+In the preceding SAML assertion, the username is identified by the ``NameID`` in the ``Subject`` section of the assertion (line 59).
+That said, an IDP can return a stable username as an attribute in the ``AttributeStatement`` section.

 Email
 -----

 This value is the email of the federated user.
-In the SAML assertion, it is an attribute in the **AttributeStatement** section (lines 77 - 79).
-Some identity providers make no distinction between a username and an email, in which case the email is in the **Subject** section.
+In the SAML assertion, it is an attribute in the``AttributeStatement`` section (lines 77 - 79).
+Some identity providers make no distinction between a username and an email, in which case the email is in the ``Subject`` section.

 Roles
 -----